Tuesday, September 17, 2024

 While 1st Avenue East empties out, building and occupying are going gangbusters in New Bohemia.
 Demand is clearly here, not there.
 Marissa Payne in the Gazette attributes that to "[t]he NewBo District's arts and cultural scene, entertainment options and a mix of restaurants."
 Community Development Director Jennifer Pratt told the Gazette: "It is a continuation of what we've seen since the reinvestment after the 2008 flood....
 We definitely saw in the market that people were interested in walkable neighborhoods.
 That has just continued to grow" (Payne 2024).

 Friends of New Bohemia are beginning to express anxiety about all the development.
 A lot of the newest construction has been of the cookie-cutter variety, and some of the proposals are relatively huge.
-Given that a lot of New Bo's allure relates to its historical character, it should be a no-brainer to insist on compatible form (without going to the extreme of making it a theme park).
+Given that a lot of New Bo's allure relates to its historical character, it should be a no-brainer to insist on compatible form.
 In the words of the city's Assistant Community Development Director Adam Lindenlaub, "There's an aspect of character that is unique here that you don't see in other parts of the city" (Payne 2024).
 Beyond that, though, you don't own your view, and when all is working well, the core neighborhoods will be the densest and most valuable in the city.

 This, then is the real issue: New Bohemia, though still a work in progress, has become a suburb.
-It is "walkable," but only for entertainment.
+It is "walkable," to recall Pratt's description, but only for entertainment, and even then walkers must contend with many moving vehicles in search of the same entertainment.
 Other than that it is a bedroom community.
-There are few employers.
+The Czech Village/New Bohemia Main Street District claimed 250 businesses in 2022, but few are significant employers.
 Schools, groceries, hardware, and pharmacies are far away, and bus service is spotty.
-There isn't a park, though that will change with the Greenway
+There isn't a park (though the west side Greenway will be close by once it's built).

 houses under a gray sky